-The lone technical writer, freelance writer or even instructional design pro faces a unique set of challenges.
-For some, the life is very rewarding and fits well.
-Others may have some difficulties adjusting to being a “one person band”.
+For some, the life of a writer working by themselves is very rewarding and fits well.
+Others may have some difficulties adjusting to being a “one person band.”
 This article looks at the unique professional and personal challenges faced by the lone writer and how such individuals can better manage their outlook and their careers.

 “Lone writers” — those people who work as their employer’s only staff writers — are a different breed, with their own unique set of professional and personal challenges.
 At the same time a blessing and a curse, the lone writer life offers flexibility, variety, and autonomy, along with feelings of stress, isolation, and burnout.

 Lone writers are found across all industries, as junior- and senior-level employees, contract workers and direct employees.
 Sometimes, they’re not even the only writers in their company, but rather are the only writers in their division with either little to no contact — or little to nothing in common — with the other writers in other company divisions.

 All this said, at their core, the lives of lone writers have the same joys and the same challenges — and many of the same could-haves, would-haves, and should-haves.
 What follows is the summary of the answers that were received when experienced lone writers were asked, “What do you know now that you wish you knew then?”
 These could-haves/should-haves include:

 - Have A Project Plan

 Often, lone writers are the jacks-of-all-trades for their employers.
 If there’s something that needs to be written, edited, designed, proofed, or mocked up, it inevitably falls to the lone writer.
 The good thing about this role is the variety of assignments you have, and the ability to develop skills that are complementary to technical writing.
 The bad thing about this role is that you get so involved with helping out the team that you lose sight of what you wanted to do with your career.